prerak-123/SigmaZero/README.md

 ## Plots

 All the plots obtained during training can be found [here](https://drive.google.com/drive/folders/1j1uye2L0v_v4zI3UOE_RFkkT7dXK5Cai?usp=sharing)

 ## Visualizing action policy

 The figures obtained to visualize the action policy tensor can be found [here](https://drive.google.com/drive/folders/1VcsbNjf1xEZX4O0cB90V-mjies__e_qC?usp=sharing)

+## Video of a game against SigmaZero

+Video of a game played against the trained model on our GUI can be found [here](https://drive.google.com/drive/u/1/folders/18x4usppypEMzvOBg392J9WI2OyPgjE6_)

 # Instructions to run the code
 ## Instructions to Compile C++ backend